What can I do for you?

 To show him my love and appreciation, I do many things for him.
-My acts of love are just that MY acts of love for him — most often — spoken in MY love language.
-Since he is magnanimous, he takes them all and is grateful for them.
+My acts of love are just that my acts of love for him—most often—spoken in my love language.
+Since hubs is magnanimous, he takes them all and is grateful for them.

 Nonetheless, the fact remains that I filter my acts of love through my heart, my view of the world, my female brain, and my emotions.